syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/035_elasticsearch-datastream/README.md

 short_title: elasticsearch-datastream
 id: adm-dest-es-datastream
 description: >-
-    From syslog-ng OSE 4.8 and later versions, you  can send messages and metrics to [Elasticsearch data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) to store your log and metrics data as time series data.
+    From {{ site.product.short_name }} 4.8 and later versions, you  can send messages and metrics to Elasticsearch data streams to store your log and metrics data as time series data.
 ---

 **Declaration**